microsoft/terminal/doc/specs/#605 - Search/spec.md

 Above is the `SearchBoxControl`.
   - The two buttons with up/down arrows controls the search direction, Each button will be styled to indicate which search direction is currently selected.
-  - The checkbox, if checked, means that we are searching case-sensitivily.
+  - The button with a "Aa" icon, if pressed, means that we are searching case-sensitivily.
-  - The `Dockbottom` button on the right of the checkbox is for moving the search box to top/bottom.
-  - The current style puts the `X` button, the text box and the case sensitivity check box on three different lines.
-This ensures that the `SearchBoxControl` won't be too wide and block terminal text.
-Another possible layout style is to put all the elements on one line and collapse the `SearchBoxControl` to a single row.
-However, this will make the whole search box too wide.
-If the community provides feedbacks in the future that single-row layout is prefered, we can change  in the future.
+  - The current style puts all elements - the `X` button, the text box and the search pattern control buttons on one single line.
+This ensures that the `SearchBoxControl` won't be too high and block terminal text.
+This is similar with VSCode.
+Another possible layout style is to put elements in multiple layers.
+This will occupy more lines, but the search dialog will narrower.
+Considering that there is not many elements, we do not need multiple layers.

 ![SearchBox mockup, arrow button clicked](images/SearchBoxUpSelected.png)